SrivastavaLab-ICL/PPMS/README.md

 **Step 4: Cell type annotation**

-Cell Ranger is able to align sequencing fastq files and generate ouput of count matrix.
-Output count matrix can be further loaded in Seurat R package (https://satijalab.org/seurat/index.html) for QC, analysis and single-cell RNA-seq data exploration.
-Seurat aims to enable users to identify and interpret sources of heterogeneity from single-cell transcriptomic measurements.
-You can further refer to Seurat tutorials (https://satijalab.org/seurat/articles/pbmc3k_tutorial.html).
+Cell Ranger is a set of analysis pipelines that can be used to map raw fastq files from single-cell data generated from 10X chromium.
+This workflow will generate feature-barcode matrices that can be loaded in R using the Seurat R package (https://satijalab.org/seurat/index.html).
+Detailed step-by-step instructions can be found on this website: https://satijalab.org/seurat/articles/pbmc3k_tutorial.html.
+Before we annotate the cells, we need to do the following steps:

-**(1) Quality control and select cells for further analysis**
+**(1) The single-cell data is noisy and need to be checked for quality.**

-Seurat allows exploration of QC metrics and cell filtering based on user-defined criteria.
-Noramlly, we consider:
+We recommend excluding cells/nuclei that have:

-***The number of unique genes detected in each cell*** (Low-quality cells or empty droplets will often have very few genes; Cell doublets or multiplets may exhibit an aberrantly high gene count)
+(a) a low number of genes mapped as low-quality cells or empty droplets will often have very few genes.

-***The total number of molecules detected within a cell*** (correlates strongly with unique genes)
+(b) a very large number of genes such as cell doublets or multiplets may exhibit an aberrantly high number genes.

-***The percentage of reads that map to the mitochondrial genome*** (Low-quality / dying cells often exhibit extensive mitochondrial contamination)
+(c) reads mapping to mitochondrial genome should be less than 5% or at most 10%.

-**(2) Cluster cells**
+**(2) The filtered cells need to be clustered in groups with similar expression patterns.**

-Principal component analysis (PCA) is firstly conducted on the normalized and scaled data.
+We recommend using the Seurat workflow to group cells (follow the above link).

-Seurat further applies a graph-based clustering approach to cluster cells based on their PCA scores to overcome the extensive technical noise in any single feature for scRNA-seq data.
-Each PC essentially representing a 'metafeature' that combines information across a correlated feature set.
-The top principal components therefore represent a robust compression of the dataset.
+Briefly, Seurat performs principal component analysis (PCA) on normalised and scaled data.

-Seurat further provides several non-linear dimensional reduction techniques, such as tSNE and UMAP, to visualize and explore your single cell dataset.
+The PCA data is subjected to a graph-based clustering approach to cluster cells.
+NOTE: the number of clusters in cluster analysis can be altered using the “resolution” parameter.
+This feature can be used to annotate cells at different levels.

-**(3) Assign cell type identify to clusters**
+**(3) Assign cell type identify to clusters.**

-Through expression of 'marker genes' (i.e., genes that are specifically expressed in a known cell type), it is able to identify and label individual cells or cell clusters as those of known cell types.
+The clustered cells can be annotated to respective cell types through the expression of 'marker genes' (i.e., genes that are specifically expressed in a known cell type).

-Please refer to the paper, Clarke et al. (2021) (https://www.nature.com/articles/s41596-021-00534-0#citeas) for detailed methods of cell type annotation of single cell data.
+Users will be able to identify and label individual cells or cell clusters as those of known cell types.
+For further details on the best practices for cell type annotation, please refer to the article by Clarke et al. (2021) (https://www.nature.com/articles/s41596-021-00534-0).